Shubham0x1/Smart-Signal-Using-Reinforcement-Learning/README.md

 ## Deep Q-Learning Agent
 ### Framework: Q-Learning enhanced with a deep neural network for function approximation.
 ### Context: Autonomous traffic signal control at a single urban intersection.
-Environment: Simulates a 4-way intersection with 4 incoming and outgoing lanes per arm, each stretching 750 meters.
+### Environment: Simulates a 4-way intersection with 4 incoming and outgoing lanes per arm, each stretching 750 meters.
 Traffic lights are configured so that each arm supports dedicated movement lanes (left, straight, right).
-Traffic Generation: Each training episode spawns 1000 vehicles following a randomized dynamic pattern, simulating realistic and varied traffic conditions.
+### Traffic Generation: Each training episode spawns 1000 vehicles following a randomized dynamic pattern, simulating realistic and varied traffic conditions.
-Agent (Traffic Signal Control System - TLCS):
+### Agent: Traffic Signal Control System - TLCS

-State: A discretized snapshot of oncoming lanes, encoding vehicle presence across fixed-length cells.
+### State: A discretized snapshot of oncoming lanes, encoding vehicle presence across fixed-length cells.
-Action: Selection among predefined traffic light phase configurations, with each phase lasting 10 seconds.
+### Action: Selection among predefined traffic light phase configurations, with each phase lasting 10 seconds.
-Reward: Computed based on the reduction in cumulative vehicle waiting time, encouraging the agent to clear congestion efficiently.
+### Reward: Computed based on the reduction in cumulative vehicle waiting time, encouraging the agent to clear congestion efficiently.
-Learning Mechanism: Employs the Q-learning update rule combined with a deep neural network to approximate state-action value functions and iteratively refine the agent's decision-making policy.
+### Learning Mechanism: Employs the Q-learning update rule combined with a deep neural network to approximate state-action value functions and iteratively refine the agent's decision-making policy.

+---
-Getting Started
+# Getting Started
 Follow the steps below to set up and run the project on your local machine:

 Download and install Anaconda from the official website.